reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

 body: { resource: 'wallet/<wallet-address>', value: <transaction JSON Object>}
 ```

-If valid, the transaction is stored and the balance updated.
+If valid, the transaction is stored and the balance, bonus credit as well as associated Account are updated.

 The transaction is published in the event bus sending a [Wallet update message](https://rethink-project.github.io/specs/messages/wallet-messages/).